azhirnov/vkTraceConverter/examples/README.md

 --open          doom.vktrace
 --output-dir    converted
 ```
-Converts vulkan api calls into [FrameGraph](https://github.com/azhirnov/FrameGraph) api calls.
+Converts vulkan api calls into [FrameGraph](https://github.com/azhirnov/FrameGraph) api calls.<br/>
-`force-dbo=true` can be used to convert all UBOs and SSBOs with dynamic offset.
+`force-dbo=true` can be used to convert all UBOs and SSBOs descriptors with dynamic offset.

 ![image](doom-fg.jpg)